-Stanley Messenger is an octogenarian philosopher and metaphysician, dedicated to the healing of perception.
-He lives in Glastonbury, England, with his partner Gudrun.
+Stanley Messenger (1917 - 2013) was a philosopher and metaphysician dedicated to the healing of perception.
+He lived in Glastonbury, England, with his partner Gudrun.

-With an esoteric background in Anthroposophy, he is well known as an individualistic thinker in this and all areas of interest he pursues.
-He has worked in the theatre and in teaching, and in recent decades, apart from Glastonbury, he has lived in Languedoc, France and the Scots Highlands, making periodic visits to USA.
+With an esoteric background in Anthroposophy, he was well known as an individualistic thinker in this and all areas of interest he pursued.
+He had worked in the theatre and in teaching, and in more recent decades, apart from Glastonbury, he has lived in Languedoc, France and the Scots Highlands, making periodic visits to the USA.

 He is amongst other things a cereologist, with many profound observations on the nature of the crop circle phenomenon, serving as a mainstay speaker at the Glastonbury Symposium.
 He spent decades studying butterflies, seeing them as very special representatives of the elemental kingdom.
 His understandings of history, the natural world, human society and the cosmos are erudite and enlightening to all who heard his discourses.